 More details followed- trademark applications, business licenses, logo design, web design, etc…The list goes on and on- it just made me quick and adept at changing hats.

-Feedback from Ironman 2005 in Kona was solid, and I made a few changes based on athlete suggestions- technical drawings were completed and approved (engineering hat) and mold-making began.
+Feedback from the Ironman World Championships 2005 in Kona was solid, and I made a few changes based on athlete suggestions- technical drawings were completed and approved (engineering hat) and mold-making began.
 Injection molding is a conceptually simple process of injecting hot plastic in a metal void, cooling, and your part is made.
 But I’ve learned it is not nearly quite so simple in reality, and the guys in China have done an awesome job taking care of the details.

 Writing an instruction manual was a new experience as well, having to relate something that had become commonplace to me over the past few years to a new user was a challenge.
 I was helped though this challenge by some friends who graciously translated my words in Spanish (Maria), French (Louis), and German (Roger) in a compressed timeframe.